Sakkos: History

-Originally, all bishops wore a phelonion similar to the one worn by priests, but woven or embroidered with a multilayered cross pattern called the polystavrion ("many-crosses").
+Originally, all bishops wore a phelonion similar to the one worn by priests, but woven or embroidered with a multilayered cross pattern called the polystaurion ("many-crosses").
 The use of the sakkos was a privilege bestowed by the Basileus (Emperor) upon individual patriarchs as a sign of his personal favor.
 The first literary evidence for the garment is found in the writings of Theodore Balsamon, Patriarch of Antioch (ca. 1130–1140), and he deemed it restricted to the patriarch.
 Demetrios Chomatenos writes that it was a patriarchal vestment, but also worn by certain archbishops of exceptional status, and that it was only worn on Christmas, Easter, and Pentecost.
 Symeon of Thessalonica similarly ascribes it to the patriarchs and certain archbishops of exalted status (he mentions the archbishops Cyprus, Ochrid, Turnovo, and Pec).
 Other bishops continued to wear the polystavrion.
 The first artistic depiction of the sakkos is in a portrait of an archbishop in Peribleptos, Orchid, and then in a fresco of Sava of Serbia found in Our Lady of Ljeviš, Prizren.

 After the fall of Constantinople (1453) the sakkos was extended to more and more bishops and in modern times it became the normal garment of Orthodox bishops.
 The spread of the sakkos paralleled that of the along with the mitre, derived from the Imperial crown, as a sign of their temporal authority within the Rum millet of the Ottoman Empire.

 In Russia, the sakkos was first adopted around the time of Theognostus of Kiev (1328-1353) and was only worn by the Metropolitan of Kiev and all Rus, while the other bishops wore polystavrion.
 By the 17th century, in addition to the patriarch, several bishops had the privilege of wearing the sakkos.
 The right to wear the sakkos, was expanded to all bishops at the council of 1675.

 The sakkos is now worn by all Eastern Orthodox and Byzantine Catholic bishops, regardless of rank.
 Unlike Western pontificalia which may be worn by prelates who are not bishops—provided they have the privilege of doing so—the sakkos may only be worn by a bishop.